 II.
 To determine tumor circulating tumor deoxyribonucleic acid (ctDNA) response after 12 cycles of adjuvant ribociclib in combination with endocrine therapy vs endocrine therapy alone in patients with localized post-menopausal breast cancer and elevated ctDNA.
 (Part 2)

 I. To compare the adverse effects, as assessed by Common Terminology Criteria for Adverse Events (CTCAE) grading, in patients treated with endocrine therapy within 5 years versus those on endocrine therapy > 5 years.

 II.
 To determine the percentage (%) of patients who have switch in endocrine therapy.

 III.
-To determine the disease-free survival (DFS) among patients receiving endocrine therapy with the addition of ribociclib.
+To determine the time to relapse and disease-free survival (DFS) among patients receiving endocrine therapy with the addition of ribociclib.

 IV.
-To determine tumor circulating tumor deoxyribonucleic acid (ctDNA) response after 3 and 12 cycles of adjuvant ribociclib (intermittent or continuous dosing) in combination with endocrine therapy in patients with elevated ctDNA.
-(Exploratory)
+To determine tumor ctDNA response after 3 cycles of adjuvant ribociclib in combination with endocrine therapy vs endocrine therapy (standard of care) in patients with elevated ctDNA.

 V. To assess potential predictive biomarkers of response to endocrine therapy and ribociclib, particularly cyclin-D amplification.
 (Exploratory)

-OUTLINE: Patients are randomized to 1 of 2 arms:
+OUTLINE: Patients are assigned to 1 of 2 parts.

 After completion of study treatment, patients are followed up every 6-12 months for up to 3 years.